assertjohn/file-tree-generator/README.md

 ### 0.0.1

-- **Enhanced UI:** Simplified interface for selecting files/folders and generating the file tree.
+- **Easy UI:** Simple interface for selecting files/folders and generating the file tree.
-- **Export Options:** Now supports copying the file tree to the clipboard and generating a new text file with the diagram.
+- **Export Options:** Supports copying the file tree to the clipboard and generating a new text file with the diagram.

 ---